Nthompson096/KVM-GPU-Passthrough/README.md

 	   <vmport state="off"/>
 	   <ioapic driver="kvm"/>
 	   </features>

+To make sure virtual machine is not found in the VM set feature hypervisor off like so under CPU:

 	   <cpu mode="host-passthrough" check="none" migratable="on">
 	   <topology sockets="1" dies="1" cores="2" threads="2"/>
 	   <feature policy="disable" name="hypervisor"/>
 	   </cpu>

+Be aware that you'd have to edit the amount of core/socks/threads to reflect on the amount of vcpu placments like so

+  	   <vcpu placement="static">6</vcpu>

+and that ```<feature policy="disable" name="hypervisor"/>``` hides the hypervisor.

+clock settings:

 	   <clock offset="localtime">
 	   <timer name="rtc" tickpolicy="catchup"/>
 	   <timer name="pit" tickpolicy="delay"/>